Homosexuality in Indonesia: History

-Because of the culture of shame attached to homosexuality, homosexual activity is rarely recorded in Indonesian history.
+Because of the culture of shame attached to homosexuality, homosexual activity is rarely recorded nor depicted in Indonesian history.
 Unlike in other Asian cultures such as Indian, Chinese or Japanese, homosexual erotica in paintings or sculptures are almost nonexistent in Indonesian arts.
-Homosexuality is almost never recorded nor depicted in Indonesian history.
 A rare exceptions is the 18th-century account of alleged homosexuality of Arya Purbaya, an official in Mataram court, although it is not clear whether it was actually based on truth or vicious rumors to disgrace him.

 The Javanese book Serat Centhini composed and published circa 1814 in Surakarta, mentioned several account of bisexuality and homosexuality practice in Javanese society.
 Story in this book which took place circa 1630, mentions that one of the main character, Mas Cabolang and his attendants encountered homosexual couple the Jathilan dancers in Ponorogo region.
 Mas Cabolang and one of his handsome attendant encountered more sexual experience with women as well with the jathils men.
 There are also an incident where he and Nurwitri, one of his handsome and effeminate entourage, encountered a homosexual affair with the regent of Wirosobo.